IsaacGA123/Airbnb-analysis/README.md

 - Ongoing development of visual dashboards and interactive components

-## How to Run
-1. Clone the repo
-2. Open the Jupyter notebook
-3. Follow the notebook sections for data cleaning, EDA, and visualization

 ## Status
 In Progress
 This project is under active development—stay tuned for updates.